 8 Things every mother should know about mental health

-- Mental health is feeling safe, stable, and satisfied in who you are and where you are in life.
+- Mental health is feeling safe, stable, and satisfied with who you are and where you are in life.
 When you are mentally healthy, your thoughts and patterns of behavior support your personal moral compass and life goals, no matter what they may be.

 - You should ask for help if your behavior or thoughts are interrupting your life, causing you or your loved ones pain, or involve an immediate threat of harm.
 There are varying degrees of severity, of course, but intervention is beneficial anytime your thought processes or behaviors are causing you to struggle in your everyday life

-- In motherhood, mental health crisis symptoms are uncontrollable rage, legitimate desire to harm yourself or your children, debilitating sadness, inability to get out of bed, neglecting your children.
+- In motherhood, mental health crisis symptoms are the uncontrollable rage, legitimate desire to harm yourself or your children, debilitating sadness, inability to get out of bed, neglecting your children.
 There is a certain expected level of anxiety and sadness that comes immediately after having a baby.
 As hormones level-off and you become more accustomed to your new role, however, these feelings should dissipate and, while they may be replaced with exhaustion from lack of sleep, you should feel better overall.
 If that doesn’t happen, or you’re feeling worse, neglectful, or violent, it’s time to seek help.

 - Do all women experience mental health challenges?
 It is estimated that 80% of mothers experienced the “baby blues” following the birth of a child.
 Far fewer experience Postpartum Depression so most mothers fall somewhere between healthy and depressed after having a child.
-Especially for first time mothers, the change in identity, priorities, and schedule can be incredibly stressful and cause discomfort, anxiety, and emotional turmoil.
+Especially for first-time mothers, the change in identity, priorities, and schedule can be incredibly stressful and cause discomfort, anxiety, and emotional turmoil.
 While PPD often requires the use of anti-depressants along with regular therapy by a trained professional, the women caught somewhere in the middle, not in imminent danger but not functioning optimally, are often overlooked and left to figure it out on their own.

 - To find support from your existing family and friends.. talk, talk, talk!
 Discuss your feelings, thoughts, concerns, and anxieties with friends, family, and loved ones.
 Give the people you trust the responsibility to care for you while you’re caring for your child.
 Use caution with disclosure to an individual who tends to be judgmental or alarmist as you may find yourself feeling scrutinized and defensive which isn’t healthy either.